michaelruocco/idv/README.md

 ## TODO list

 *  Add missing test coverage for: https://codecov.io/gh/michaelruocco/idv/src/master/domain/use-cases/src/main/java/uk/co/idv/domain/usecases/verification/onetimepasscode/OneTimePasscodeVerificationContextLoader.java

 *  Split postman collections so that OTP journeys are in a separate collection, add errors scenarios to OTP collection

 *  Split modules so that OTP entities / use cases / json / api are separated more clearly between verification context and OTP

 *  Add properly formatted error handling for OTP scenarios

 *  Implement SnsOneTimePasscodeDeliverySender

 *  Try removing NAT gateway from AWS templates as they are costly when you leave the ECS cluster running

 *  Implement token validation for access control and see if it is possible to format responses based on user profile

+*  Verification method policies

+*  Verification method policies updatable on the fly

+*  Deploy onto AWS (ideally would be automatic from travis ci pipeline)

+*  Acceptance tests (cucumber?)

+*  Add "preCommit" task to gradle which will run build, spotless apply, build docker image and run postman tests after docker compose tasks in order, which will give a simple command to build and test before adding a commit

 ## Useful commands